GenericMappingTools/pygmt/doc/maintenance.md

    are alphabetical.
 6. Move a few important items from the main sections to the highlights section.
-7. Edit the list of people who contributed to the release, linking to their GitHub account.
+7. Edit the list of people who contributed to the release, linking to their GitHub accounts.
 Sort their names by the number of commits made since the last release (e.g., use `git shortlog HEAD...v0.4.0 -sne`).
 8. Update `README.rst` with new information on the new release version, including a vX.Y.Z documentation link, and compatibility with